Landscaping An Outdoor Oasis On The Cheap

 Gotta love herbs this fresh!
 Hey, just because it’s edible doesn’t mean it can’t be beautiful too.
 And the bees love those blooms.

-Oh, and here’s a clever thing too.
-During the hottest part of the summer, the sun is as far in the northern sky as it can go.
+During the hottest part of the summer the sun is as far in the northern sky as it can go.

-So if we’re sitting on the porch in the mornings when the sun comes up it often glares right in our faces until it gets high enough to be shaded by the porch’s roof.
-But by then it’s too hot to be lounging outside drinking our morning coffee.
+So if we’re sitting on the porch in the mornings when the sun comes up it gets mighty hot until it gets high enough to be shaded by the porch’s roof.
+By then it’s too hot to be lounging outside drinking our morning coffee.

-I had a partial packet of Mammoth Sunflower seeds in my seed stash.
-So I’ve planted a couple of mammoth sunflowers both for the natural sun screen they’ll provide with their huge leaves as well as the plate-sized blossoms that I love and are the bee’s delight.
+I found a partial packet of Mammoth Sunflower seeds in my seed stash.
+So I planted a couple of mammoth sunflowers both for the natural shade they’ll provide with their huge leaves as well as the beautiful plate-sized blossoms that are the bee’s delight.

 Living sun screen - mammoth sunflowers.
 Terracotta plant watering spike.
 We needed to landscape our porch area.
 But soil and plants are expensive!
 Come see how I landscaped it beautifully on the cheap. #TexasHomesteader

-Into one of those troughs I planted carrots for their pretty lacy greenery and spinach for it’s chunky crinkly texture.
+One year I might plant carrots for their pretty lacy greenery and spinach for it’s chunky crinkly texture.
 I also transplanted a crown of asparagus for it’s light ferny look.
-And the last of my sister’s gifted lavender plants.

 Galvanized trough planting.
 Terracotta plant watering spike.
 We needed to landscape our porch area.
 But soil and plants are expensive!
 Come see how I landscaped it beautifully on the cheap. #TexasHomesteader